Housing Productivity and the Social Cost of Land-Use Restrictions

 ---- Acknowledgements ----

 Previously circulated as " Metropolitan Land Values and Housing Productivity."
-We would like to thank participants at seminars at the AREUEA Annual Meetings (Chicago), Ben-Gurion University, the Federal Reserve Bank of New York, the Housing-Urban-Labor-Macro Conference (Atlanta), Hunter College, the NBER Public Economics Program Meeting, the New York University Furman Center, the University of British Columbia, the University of Connecticut, the University of Michigan, the University of Rochester, the University of Toronto, the Urban Economics Association Annual Meetings (Denver), and Western Michigan University for their help and advice.
+We would like to thank Henry Munneke, Nancy Wallace, and participants at seminars at the AREUEA Annual Meetings (Chicago), Ben-Gurion University, Brown University, the Federal Reserve Bank of New York, the Housing-Urban-Labor-Macro Conference (Atlanta), Hunter College, the NBER Public Economics Program Meeting, the New York University Furman Center, the University of British Columbia, the University of California, the University of Connecticut, the the University of Georgia, the University of Illinois, the University of Michigan, the University of Rochester, the University of Toronto, the Urban Economics Association Annual Meetings (Denver), and Western Michigan University for their help and advice.
 We especially want to thank Morris Davis, Andrew Haughwout, Albert Saiz, Matthew Turner, and William Wheaton for sharing data, or information about data, with us.
 The National Science Foundation (Grant SES-0922340) generously provided financial assistance.
-Please contact the author by e-mail at email@example.com or by mail at University of Michigan, Department of Economics, 611 Tappan St. Ann Arbor, MI.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.